 For this recipe, I used the Blue Diamond Lightly Salted almonds, but you can use the Oven Roasted almonds (which I love) or the raw almonds if you want to make these raw as well.

 A little shot of my photo setup for this one.
 I always think it’s fun to see how people set up their photos!
-The bench makes an amazing place to take photos: it has a matte finish and the natural wood is a perfect color
+The bench makes a great place to take photos: it has a matte finish and the natural wood is a perfect color

 - 1 cup dried apricots whole